Missing New Jersey boaters en route to Florida found safe

 The two have no immediate health concerns.

+The Ditomasso girls said their dad is a boater and wise on the water.
+They said his experience helped him survive.

+"Their generator was not working, their radio was not working," Natalie Ditomasso said.
+"No cellphone charges.
+The last time we know they picked up food, I believe was around Dec.
+3. So low on provisions, so I cannot even imagine what they been through."

 The Coast Guard said Ditommasso and Hyde are aboard the Silver Muna, headed to New York.
-Once they arrive, they'll be transferred to a Coast Guard vessel and reunited with family.
+Once they arrive, they'll be transferred to a Coast Guard vessel and reunited with family, which is expected Wednesday.

 Cmdr.
 Daniel Schrader, the spokesperson for the Coast Guard Atlantic Area, said in a statement they're "overjoyed with the outcome of the case and look forward to reuniting Mr. Hyde and Mr. Ditomasso with their family and friends."